oncomouse/courses/2020/engl460fall2020/02-file-exercise.md

 ## Your Challenge

 Create a Page on your Jekyll site.
 You can incorporate any images or videos you want.
-It can be about any topic you like.
+It can be about any topic you like, but try to think of something that relates to your site.
+Maybe you'd like to post some photos from your travels?
+Or a list of work experience?
+Or your favorite animated GIFs?

 Post the link to your page on your blog and talk about what you did and why.

+Next week's exercise will cover how to incorporate this page into your overall site's design.